 The new town of San Carlos de Priego was founded on the 14th of August 1786 by Francisco Lorenzo de Rivera.

-In 1800, the construction of our parish today known as "Nuestra Señora de los Dolores".
+In 1800 the construction of our parish church, known today as Our Lady of Sorrows, began.

-The growth and prosperity of the colony lasted until the 20th century when San Carlos ceased to become the obligatory passage of the Magdalena River to Medellín, but in the same way it preserved its agricultural vocation inherited by the indigenous people, the development of livestock and the nascent tourism. they established themselves as a new livelihood, until the time of displacement.
+The growth and prosperity of the colony lasted until the twentieth century when San Carlos ceased to become the obligatory passage of the Magdalena River to Medellin but also retained its agricultural vocation inherited by the Indians, the development of livestock and the nascent tourism were established as a new livelihood, until the time of displacement.

-San Carlos is recognized as the hydroelectric capital of Colombia thanks to the great wealth of its waters that generate 29% of the national energy and due to its biodiversity in 2015 the Corredor de las Camelias was declared a protected area with an area of 12,718.
-26 hectares belonging to the municipalities of Guatapé, San Rafael, Granada and finally San Carlos that contributes 57.30% of the total protected area, as they are biodiverse corridors in the jurisdiction of Cornare, the important thing about this protected area is that it is the natural corridor of the cougar; in addition to one of the birds in danger of extinction, such as the cacique candela, la river otter; the meliponas bee, a species that does not have a sting, does not sting and that can be kept on the farms of the peasants, where they can work and extract their honey, which has medicinal properties, hence the importance that the peasant families settled in this area receive a fair price for their crops so that they are caretakers of this wealth that we are proud to have.
+San Carlos is recognized as the hydroelectric capital of Colombia thanks to the great wealth of its waters that generate 29% of the national energy and for its biodiversity in 2015 is declared as a protected area the Corredor de las Camelias with an area of 12,718.26 hectares belonging to the municipalities of Guatapé, San Rafael , Granada and finally San Carlos that contributes 57.30% of the total protected area, for being biodiverse corridors in the jurisdiction of Cornare, the important thing about this protected area is that it is the natural corridor of the cougar; in addition to one of the birds in danger of extinction, such as the cacique candela, the river otter; the meliponas bee, a species that has no sting, does not sting and can be kept in the farms of the farmers, where they can work them and extract their honey, which has medicinal properties, hence the importance that the farming families settled in this area receive a fair price for their crops so that they can be caretakers of this wealth that we are proud to have.